-According to the National Institute on Deafness and Other Communication Disorders (NIDCD) approximately 15% of American adults, that is about 38 million people, report some type of trouble hearing.
-If you find yourself frustrated with your ability to hear, you are certainly not alone.
+It is estimated that between 38-48 million Americans have some type of hearing loss.1,2 If you find yourself frustrated with your ability to hear, you are certainly not alone.

 Degree | Hearing loss range (dB HL) |